• Skip to primary navigation

 Make mice body

-• Add almond flour, cocoa powder and salt.
-Stir well to make a smooth dough.
-I like to use my hands to finish shaping the dough.
+• Add the almond flour, cocoa powder, and salt.
+Mix well until a dough forms — I like to use my hands to bring it together smoothly.

-• Insert a pretzel into the rounded end of each mouse to form the tail.
+• To add the tails, gently break pretzels to get curved pieces — one piece usually makes one tail.
+Insert a pretzel into the rounded end of each mouse to form the tail.

-• Let chocolate mice rest at room temperture for several hours or overnight to firm up.
+• Let the chocolate mice sit at room temperature for a few hours or overnight to firm up.

 Nutrition